NethServer/docs/developer-manual/en/development_process.rst

 ==========================

 Individual commits should contain a cohesive set of changes to the code.
-These `seven rules`_ summarize how should be good commit message.
+These `seven rules`_ summarize how a good commit message should be composed.

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters